Risk posed across sectors by different types of unmanned aerial vehicle (UAV) and other autonomous and unmanned systems, now and in the future.

 Why might this be relevant?

-The project aims to provide inherently safe navigation for small UAVs, which is directly relevant to the question about the risk posed by different types of unmanned systems.
+The project addresses the safe operation of small UAVs in civilian airspace, which is related to the question about the risk posed by different types of unmanned aerial vehicles, but does not fully cover the scope of the question.

 Unmanned Aerial Vehicles (UAVs) are increasingly making the headlines through high-profile military deployments in Afghanistan and Iraq.
 However, the general public remains largely unaware of what is going on today in th...